athomasq/athomasq.github.io/categories/hikari/setyl.md

 <img src="/assets/img/setyl-1.jpg" width="420px" class="photo">

-Setyl is at USD 425,000 ARR as of July 2023, growing 2.2x yoy with 133% net retention.
-They're raising USD 1M at a pre-money valuation of USD 12.7M, in a pre-emptive round led by an existing investor.
+Setyl is at USD 460k ARR as of September 2023, growing 2.3x yoy with >130% net retention.
+They're raising USD 1M at a pre-money valuation of USD 12.2M, in a pre-emptive round led by an existing investor.

 I've received some allocation in the round thanks to helping the founders over the years (I invested in their pre-seed as well), and I'm sharing this with a small number of people I know personally.